OpenSourceAP/CrossSection/README.md

 If you use RStudio, take a look at [Hendrik Bruns' guide](https://www.hendrikbruns.tk/post/using-rstudio-and-git-version-control/) to set up version control.

 As a stand-alone client for Windows, we recommend [Sourcetree](https://www.sourcetreeapp.com/).

+## Important updates

+- Version 0.1.1: Fixed timing for the availability of quarterly Compustat data (HT: Yang Liu from Tsinghua)
+- Version 0.1.0: Initial code and data